lini1071/spark-sbin-windows/README.md

 Batch scripts for running Apache Spark on Microsoft Windows

-These files are "not official"(only for my personal interest), so please understand that maybe codes are little dizzy and not cleaned.
+Please understand that maybe codes are little dizzy and not cleaned.
+These files are "not official"(only for my personal interest) and just converted copies of original bash scripts on official Apache Spark repository.
-You can use and modify it for your own but please do not commit these files to official Apache Spark repository unless you're a regular contributor on the repository because these scripts are not assured to work fine.
+You can use and modify it for your own but please do not commit these files to official repository unless you're a regular contributor on the repository because these scripts are not assured to work fine.